mayank8893/chicago_crime/README.md

 6) Is there any district with more crime than others?

 7) What was the percentage of theft year over year?

+8) The Sql queries i used are in the sql_queries file.